31 Sights in Vaughan, Canada (with Map and Images)

 White Water CanyonRichardBH from Hamilton, Canada / CC BY 2.0

-White Water Canyon is a river rapids ride in the Cedar Fair parks of Canada's Wonderland, Kings Dominion, and Kings Island.
+White Water Canyon is a river rapids ride located in the Six Flags parks, Canada's Wonderland, Kings Dominion, and Kings Island.
 The attraction features six seat raft-styled boats.
 It is the one of the three rides at Canada's Wonderland manufactured by Intamin.

 Wikipedia: White Water Canyon (EN), Website